NPITX-programs/Presentations/README.md

 All of Charlies Presentations

 # Presentation Reqriments
+Here are all the reqriments, broken into 2 main sections (might subdivide more latter on)
 ## General Reqriments
 1. Three things learned in tech
 2. Three things learned in core